Achidesu/Auto-Party-Texter/README.md

-This should can use any Tower defense game ig.
+This should can use any online tower defense game ig.
 If you have any idea let me know.